Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 Once the master has collected results from all the workers it can do the final filter weight division for each pixel and conversion to sRGB to save the frame out as a PNG.
-Here's the result for our 400x304 Cornell box example that we've been following along.
+Here's the result for our 400x304 Cornell box example with 256 samples per pixel that we've been following along.

 <div class="col-md-12 text-center">
 <img class="img-responsive" src="http://i.imgur.com/YEhp254.png" alt="Rendered result">